Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Note: Avoid heat when pain is constant.
 Heat is best when used for warming up before an activity.
 You can also alternate ice and heat.

 To relieve pain and inflammation, try over-the-counter pain relievers, such as acetaminophen or ibuprofen.
-Or, your doctor may prescribe medications.
-Ask how and when to take your medication.
+Or, your healthcare provider may prescribe medicines.
+Ask how and when to take your medicine.
 Be sure to follow all instructions you’re given.

 Injection therapy may be used to help diagnose your problem.
-It may also be used to reduce pain.
-The injection typically includes two medications.
+It may also be used to reduce pain and inflammation.
+The injection typically includes two medicines.
 One is an anesthetic to numb the shoulder.
-The other is cortisone to help reduce painful swelling.
+The other is a steroid, such as cortisone, to help reduce painful swelling.
 It can take from a few hours to a couple of days before the injection helps.
-Talk to your health care provider about the possible risks and benefits of this therapy.
+Talk to your healthcare provider about the possible risks and benefits of this therapy.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |